 Systems engineer Bruce King discussed solar energy and grid integration work at Sandia’s Photovoltaic Systems Evaluation Lab and the work Sandia does as the lead on DOE’s Regional Test Center Program.

 Optical engineer Julius Yellowhair led visitors through Sandia’s National Solar Thermal Testing Facility and discussed Sandia’s ongoing falling particle receiver research, part of Sandia’s proposed design for a high temperature concentrating solar power pilot plant.

 Managers Abraham Ellis and Lori Parrott shared an overview of Sandia’s Alaska research, including work supporting Alaskan resilience against natural disasters and the harsh environment.
-Sandia also studies the suitability of renewable energy and microgrids for the Arctic environment, flies tethered balloons and drones to measure atmospheric temperatures and collaborates with other researchers on satellite sensing, detection
+Sandia also studies the suitability of renewable energy and microgrids for the Arctic environment, flies tethered balloons and drones to measure atmospheric temperatures and collaborates with other researchers on satellite sensing, detection and nonproliferation work.

 Power electronics researcher Stan Atcitty led visitors through Sandia’s energy test facilities, including the Energy Storage Analysis Laboratory and the Energy Storage Test Pad/Energy Storage Analysis Lab.